Osama-Abo-Bakr/Stock-Agent/README.md

 - `crewai`: Framework for managing AI agents and tasks.
 - `langchain_openai`: Integration with OpenAI's GPT-4 model.
 - `python-dotenv`: Loads environment variables from `.env` file.
+- `langchain`: For creating specific tools.
+- `requests`: For making HTTP requests to external APIs.
+- `pandas`: For handling and manipulating data.

 ## License